cyberdome80/Windows-Threat-Hunting-Lab/README.md

 **Command:** `vssadmin list shadows`
 *   **What it does in simple terms:** Before running any destructive commands, the **attacker** runs this utility to see if the victim has any automatic backup snapshots saved on the hard drive.
-Finding an active backup container tells the attacker that they must wipe out these safety nets in the next step so the company cannot restore their files for free [3.3].
+Finding an active backup container tells the attacker that they must wipe out these safety nets in the next step so the company cannot restore their files for free.

 ---